Make a Change

 We organised a day to test our idea and mindfulness tools with 12 local people in Middlesbrough.
 Both individuals and attending representatives of local government and charities expressed a strong desire for the session to become a regular service.
 Our wellbeing survey in the session recorded that to greater or lesser extents, every attendee’s mood and wellbeing improved throughout the session.

-3. Final blueprint + move forward
+3. Final blueprint + detailed prototyping

 To transform Make a Change from an exciting concept to a real force for social change across the country, we proposed a programme of detailed prototyping and organisational design to Gulbenkian.
-Since then, Innovation Unit has been looking for delivery partners who are suitable to move this idea forward.

 In 2018, we supported the delivery partner, Groundwork, and key stakeholders including potential service users, HR managers and volunteers, to engage them with the Make A Change service model and test some elements of Make A Change.
 We also introduced the prototyping methodology to Groundwork, to build confidence and understanding among Groundwork on how to refine and tailor Make A Change to meet the needs of the target group in their region.